bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/new-process-wizard.rst

    Simple Process Data selection on page 2

 Process Data
-   *default*: Select this option to use the project's default data class as data structure for the new process.

    *existing*: Select this option to choose an already existing data class as data structure for the new process.
 Any existing Data Class